Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Linux.md

 ## Option B: Custom Debian builds

 Custom Debian builds allow full customization of the desired build configuration but also require manual setup and preparation.
 Available CMake configuration variables can be found in the [CMake build system documentation](https://github.com/obsproject/obs-studio/wiki/building-obs-studio#cmake).

 ### Prerequisites

-* Debian Bullseye
+* Debian Bullseye / Bookworm
-* CMake 3.16 or newer
+* CMake 3.16 or newer (3.25+ on Bookworm)
 * Git
 * Ninja
 * *Optional:* CCache to improve compilation speeds on consecutive builds
 * For browser source and browser panel support, the pre-built CEF framework is needed:
-  * Chromium Embedded Framework (CEF) [x86_64](https://cdn-fastly.obsproject.com/downloads/cef_binary_5060_linux64.tar.bz2)
+  * Chromium Embedded Framework (CEF) [x86_64](https://cdn-fastly.obsproject.com/downloads/cef_binary_5060_linux64.tar.bz2) - This is handled automatically with the linux dependencies script.
 * Several additional dependencies (see step 2 below)

 ### Build procedure